mardix/litedom/readme.md

 ## Installation

-The best way to import **reLift-HTML** is via ESM javascript, where we specify the type as module, and we import it from **unpkg.com**
+The best way to import **reLift-HTML** is via ESM JavaScript, where we specify the type as module, and we import it from **unpkg.com**

 Make sure `type="module"` exists in the script tag.